 If you or a loved one needs alcohol addiction treatment, detox is the first step.
 In fact, most people begin detox treatment while still under the influence.
 It can be difficult to transport an individual already suffering from severe withdrawal symptoms to a treatment facility.
 Many individuals who attempt to self-detox from advanced alcoholism wind up in emergency rooms.
 It’s vital to approach detox in a way that’s comfortable for you and truly commit to making a change.

 If you are looking for a California drug and alcohol detox center that offers comprehensive, professional detox services, Bright Future Recovery can help. *If this is a medical emergency, call 911 immediately.

 Finding the Right Alcohol Detox Treatment for You

-Bright Future Recovery has a spacious nine-bed detox center in Hollister, California.
-Our cozy atmosphere and spacious, private and semi-private rooms for men and women offer a professionally-hosted detox experience in a comfortable, supportive environment.
+Bright Future Recovery has a spacious nine-bed rehab center in Nothern California.
+Our cozy atmosphere and spacious, private, and semi-private rooms for men and women offer a professionally hosted detox experience in a comfortable, supportive environment.
 Substance abuse treatment programs include a recovery preparation program that begins with detox, leading to admission into a rehabilitation program.
 We also offer holistic treatments to help fight the stress of rehab with equine, massage, and exercise therapies.